 It can sometimes be complicated to generate a certificate.
-Even if Let’s Encrypt allows us to get free certificates that can be renewed every three months.
-It is sometimes tedious to do this.
+Even though Let’s Encrypt allows us to get free certificates that can be renewed every three months, it is sometimes tedious to do so.

-A friend (@pgrasseels) introduced me to a handy tool to create Let’s Encrypt certificates.
+A friend (@pgrasseels) introduced me to a handy tool for creating Let’s Encrypt certificates.
 The tool is called Certbot.

 It is entirely free, but to thank the developers, a small donation will always make them happy.

-For this article, I will use a domain name bought on iKoula, the website is hosted on Azure.
-For the installation of the Certbot tool, I’m on a Windows Subsystem for Linux system with a distro of Ubuntu 18.04 LTS.
+For this article, I will use a domain name bought on iKoula, and the website is hosted on Azure.
+For the installation of the Certbot tool, I’m on a Windows Subsystem for Linux system with an Ubuntu 18.04 LTS distro.

 Install Certbot